wp-plugins/snitch/readme.txt

 == Screenshots ==

-1. Snitch Verbindungsliste mit Ziel-URL und Aktionen
+1. Snitch connection list with target URL and actions

-2. Snitch Verbindungsliste mit weiteren Informationen
+2. Snitch connection list with further information